Data-driven modeling of multivariate stochastic trajectories -- Application to water waves: Modeling the distribution of the feature vector

 is modeled using $\mBulk$, the simplified-vine-copula-based model that represents the bulk of the distribution.
 Since the vine copula model is non-parametric, it does not accurately capture the dependency structure in the multivariate tail.
 Therefore the region allocated to the vine copula model is further restricted to

 where

 and ${x_i}^{(1)}$ and ${x_i}^{(n)}$ are the smallest and largest values of $X_i$ observed in the dataset used to fit the model.
 Based on this subdivision of the $\Xv$-space, a synthetic realization of $\Xv$ is drawn using Algorithm \ref{algo_simu}.
 Some comments about the algorithm follow: \begin{itemize} \item The algorithm is based on an acceptance-rejection scheme. \item In line \ref{line:pht}, the probability of drawing the synthetic realization from the region $\rHTall$ is computed as $\pHT = \nobsHT / \nobs$.
-Note that $\nobsHT$ should not be confused with $\nHT$, the latter being the hyperparameter reported below in \tab{tab_model_hyperparam}. \item In line \ref{line:drawMk}, each HT model is selected with equal probability, since the same threshold $\yth$ is used for all HT conditional models.
+Note that $\nobsHT$ should not be confused with $\nHT$, the latter being the hyperparameter introduced in \eq{eq_eps_HT}. \item In line \ref{line:drawMk}, each HT model is selected with equal probability, since the same threshold $\yth$ is used for all HT conditional models.
 If different thresholds are employed, the probability weights should be adjusted accordingly. \item Line \ref{line:Lap} generates $Y_k$ from a standard Laplace distribution, conditioned on $\sgn(k) Y_k>\yth$. \end{itemize}